fraser-langton/QuandooScripter/README.md

 ### 3. Configure integration
 #### quandoo_merchants.json
-Add the merchant-archtics pairs, see example below:
+Add the merchant-archtics pairs in the file _quandoo_merchants.json_, see example below:
 ```
 {
     "merchant_id": "49293",